Real-time cost alerts in Slack and CLI. Anomalies surface where engineers already work.

 Research, interaction models, and execution from seed through two funding rounds.
 Scaling the platform to market.

 Routine drift logs quietly.
-A real departure from baseline pages a human — 33 minutes after spend deviated.
+A departure from baseline pages the on-call in 33 minutes.

-Cost allocation names an owning team for every resource.
-The alert lands in that team's channel and tags the on-call — not a company-wide feed.
+Every resource carries an owning team.
+The alert lands in that team's channel, not a company-wide feed.

-Every change from the 24 hours before the spike, ordered by cost correlation.
-The deploy sits on top — two minutes before the inflection.
+Changes from the 24 hours before the spike, ranked by cost correlation.
+The deploy sits two minutes before the inflection.

 Synchronizing software design systems with industrial manufacturing cadences.